tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 deeper, more technical understanding of the provenance predicate — the structured data describing the build, environment, and verification details.

-SLSA build level describes the overall provenance integrity according to the minimun requirements on its:
+SLSA build level describes the overall provenance integrity according to the minimum requirements on its:
 - **Completeness**: What information is contained in the provenance?
 - **Authenticity**: How strongly can the provenance be tied back to the builder?
 - **Accuracy**: How resistant is the provenance to tampering?

-Provenance gives consumers the ability to detect tampering.
-If an attacker swaps your artifact in a registry, the mismatch can be detected simply by verifying the provenance against your repository and commit.
+Provenance gives consumers the ability to trace an artifact back to its exact source and build process and detect tampering.
+If an attacker swaps your artifact in the registry, consumers can detect the mismatch by verifying the provenance against your repository and commit.

-Provenance gives consumers the ability to trace an artifact back to its exact source and build process.
-If an attacker swaps your artifact in the registry, consumers can detect the mismatch by verifying the provenance against your repo and commit.

 From there, the levels build on each other:

-- Provenance exists (required for all SLSA levels)
-  The build process must produce provenance that cryptographically identifies the artifact and describes how it was built.
+- **Provenance exists** (required for all SLSA levels) The build process must produce provenance that cryptographically identifies the artifact and describes how it was built.

-- Provenance is authentic (SLSA Level 2+)
-  Consumers must be able to validate signatures, trust the builder, and confirm integrity.
+- **Provenance is authentic** (SLSA Level 2+) Consumers must be able to validate signatures, trust the builder, and confirm integrity.

-- Provenance is unforgeable (SLSA Level 3)
+- **Provenance is unforgeable** (SLSA Level 3)
   Secrets are isolated, protected from user builds, and every field in the provenance is generated or verified by the build platform.

 An example of a provenance file in [in-toto](https://in-toto.io/) format looks like this: